Nonopha12/nonopha12/README.md

 ## Hi there 👋

 # 💫 About Me:
-I have recently completed a course in data science, looking to learn more in the field and hopefully merge everything with my chemistry knowledge.
+I have recently completed a course in data science, looking to learn more in the field and hopefully merge everything with my chemistry experience and knowledge.

 ## 🌐 Socials: